mrguymiah/SillyTavern-Extras/README.md

 *This is kept up-to-date on a best-effort basis, but there is a risk of this documentation being out of date.
 When in doubt, refer to the actual source code.*

+Note: API access is from the Silly Tavern Client session, not from the Silly Tavern server instance.
+If connecting to Silly Tavern from a different machine than the one hosting it, then the address for the Extras API URL should be routable from the client machine, not from the server instances.

 ### Get list of enabled modules
 `GET /api/modules`
 #### **Input**